AdaCore/gnatstudio/docs/users_guide/vcs.rst

 high level user interface to a command-line system such as Subversion or ClearCase that you may already have on your system.

-GPS has builtin support for the following VCS systems:
+GPS has built in support for the following VCS systems:

 * :guilabel:`Auto`